-Home equity sheds light on how much of your home you own.
+Home equity sheds light on how much of your home you own, and as this number grows, a homeowner gets closer to repaying the mortgage.
 This number also helps you calculate how much you can take out as a home equity line of credit.
+Real estate investors often use home equity credit lines to invest in additional assets.
+A homeowner may also use this credit line to cover home improvements, vacations, or other expenses.
 We’ll share how to calculate home equity and some ways to access these funds.

 What is Home Equity?

 Home equity reveals how much of your home you own.
 Each mortgage payment is an investment that builds up your equity.
 Home equity also increases when your property’s value goes up.
 Rising property prices don’t impact the remaining balance on your mortgage, but they help when it’s time to sell or if you want more financing.
 If you don’t borrow against your home, equity will continue to build and get closer to 100% with every monthly payment, but some people benefit from using that credit line.

 How Do You Calculate Your Home Equity?

 Many homeowners want to know their home equity.
 It can guide financial decisions and provides clarity on their current position.
 Follow these steps to calculate your equity.

 Your home’s value, determined by an appraiser’s assessment, indicates your highest possible equity.
 Your home equity cannot exceed the value of your home.
 If it’s been a while since someone appraised your property, this tactic can increase your home’s value.